 #Frequently Asked Questions

-Error 0x8007042c means Windows Firewall or Windows Update services cannot start because required services are disabled, blocked by malware, or corrupted.
-It prevents both security updates and firewall protection.
+It means Windows Firewall or Windows Update services can’t start.
+Required services are either disabled, blocked by malware, or corrupted.

 Set Windows Firewall service to Automatic startup in services.msc, scan for malware with Windows Defender, and check that Base Filtering Engine is running.
-Disable third-party antivirus temporarily to test if it’s blocking the firewall.
+If a third-party antivirus is installed, disable it temporarily to test whether it’s blocking the firewall.
+Once you identify the conflict, add Windows Firewall to the antivirus exclusion list rather than leaving your protection disabled.

-Yes.
-Malware often disables Windows Firewall and Update services to avoid detection and removal.
-Run a full scan with Windows Defender and Microsoft Safety Scanner to remove malware.
+Yes, and it’s the second most common cause at 20% of cases.
+Malware deliberately disables Windows Firewall and Update services to avoid detection.
+Run a full scan with Windows Defender and download Microsoft Safety Scanner for deeper detection.

-Third-party antivirus software can conflict with Windows Firewall and block Windows Update services.
-Disable the antivirus temporarily to test if it’s the cause, then add Windows services to the antivirus exclusion list.
+Third-party antivirus software can conflict with Windows Firewall.
+Disable the antivirus temporarily to test, then add Windows services to its exclusion list.